-The Lowlands unit is generally made up of gently undulating lands and relates to extensive areas of the county.
+The Lowlands unit is generally made up of gently undulating lands and relates to extensive areas of the County.
 There are generally higher levels of population and more intensive agriculture.
 The slopes and topography in this unit are shallower.
 Agricultural lands tend to be characterised by views across larger fields as a result of the generally low well-trimmed hedges.

 There are a number of prominent hills within the Lowlands which provide more enclosure and 'punctuation' within the overall landscape.
 The 'Kettle and Kame' landscape near Screen is distinctive and interesting.
-These have been highlighted as Landscapes of Greater Sensitivity on Map No. 13 Landscape Units and Features in Volume 1 Written Statement.
+These have been highlighted as Landscapes of Greater Sensitivity on the Landscape Character Assessment map.
 This landscape unit hosts the principle towns and major infrastructure such as the main roads and railways.